Nepal Literature Festival: 2019

-The eight edition of the festival was held on two locations.
+The eighth edition of the festival was held on two locations.
 It was held in Janakpur, Nepal on November 8 to November 10 and in Pokhara from December 13 to December 16(मंसिर २७ देखि ३० गते).

 Former President of Nepal, Dr. Ram Baran Yadav chaired the Janakpur edition of the festival.
 The first day of the festival was celebrated with Maithili songs and performance and speech by Dr. Yadav, author and critic Hari Sharma, journalist Anil Mishra and Province 2 coordinator of Visit Nepal Year 2020, Manish Jha.
 On the second day, discussions were held on topics ranging from Chure range to food culture of Madhesh and literature related to Tarai-Hill political dynamic.
 A session titled ‘Madhesh ko Bhojan’ (the food cultureof Madesh) was held with Gayatri Sharma, Imtiaz Wafa, Kedar Sharma and Gani Ansari in a discussion.

 The Pokhara edition of the festival was inaugurated by Chief Minister of Gandaki State, Prithivi Subba Gurung.